Aelpxy/legal/privacy-policy.md

 #### Data retention
 ---
-If your account is'nt active for more than 2months the information will be deleted automatically
+If your account isn't active for more than 2months the information will be deleted automatically.
+IP address gets erased every 6hours.

 #### How we protect your information
 ---